Artist's concept of USAF Falcon reusable hypersonic glide.

 The V-2 rocket was the first human-made object to achieve hypersonic flight.
-In February 1949, its upper stage reached a maximum velocity of 5,150 mph (8,288 km/h) – more than five times the speed of sound.
+In February 1949, its upper stage reached a maximum velocity of 5,150 mph (8,288 kilometers per hour) – more than five times the speed of sound.
 The vehicle, however, burned up on reentry, and only charred remnants were found.
 In April 1961, Russian Yuri Gagarin became the first human to travel at hypersonic speed, during the world's first piloted orbital flight.
 Soon after, in May 1961, Alan Shepard became the first American and second person to achieve hypersonic flight when his capsule reentered the atmosphere at a speed above Mach 5 at the end of his suborbital flight over the Atlantic Ocean.
 In June, Air Force Major Robert White flew the X-15 research airplane at speeds over Mach 5, and broke his own record in November, reaching Mach 6.7.

 Characteristics and problems of hypersonic flight

 The characteristics exhibited by air or objects moving at hypersonic speeds are complex.
 When an aircraft reaches hypersonic speed, the amount of pressure it generates – its dynamic pressure – has increased to 25 times the atmospheric pressure.
 This permits sustained flight at high altitudes where the atmospheric pressure is extremely low provided the aircraft's speed is high enough.
 This contrasts with the dynamic pressure of aircraft flying at low speeds, which is small relative to the ambient atmospheric pressure.